Essential Packing Guide for Your Next Winter Holiday

 While packing all the proper clothing should be high on your priority list, it is easy to skip over the important non-clothing items you should always remember before setting off on holiday.

 The air in winter is bone dry, so along with your standard toiletries, don’t forget to pack a good moisturiser and chapstick to get your skin hydrated and soft.
-It can become surprisingly sunny during a snowy winter, so a decent pair of sunglasses are needed to protect your eyes from the harsh reflection off the paper-white snow.
+It can become surprisingly sunny during a snowy winter, so remember the sunscreen and a decent pair of sunglasses are also needed to protect your eyes from the harsh reflection of the paper-white snow.
+If you are travelling with children or babies make sure you pack theirs too and follow these 10 tips for getting babies to wear sunglasses if you find they wont cooperate.

 Travel insurance, emergency money and a travel credit card can be safely stored in a money bag, with easy and quick access as needed.